Cyber Security Course

 There are a number of entrance exams taken by some colleges or universities.

-• CET Common Entrance Test is the entrance exam for admission to postgraduate courses.
+• CET – Common Entrance Test is the entrance exam for admission to postgraduate courses.
 Many colleges accept CET scores for candidate admission.

 • JEE Main – Joint Entrance Examination is the entrance exam that takes place in April.
-The JEE Major Scores are considered by NITs, IIITs, Universities and Institutes across India.
+The JEE Major Scores are considered by NITs, IIITs, Universities, and Institutes across India.

-• JEE Advanced – This is an entrance exam administered to grant admission to the Cybersecurity course.
+• JEE Advanced – This is an entrance exam administered to grant admission to the Cyber security course.
 The exam allows admission to IITs across India.

-• CUEE- Chandigarh University Entrance Exam is a university level test held by Chandigarh University for admission to various undergraduate and postgraduate courses offered by the university.
+• CUEE – Chandigarh University Entrance Exam is a university-level test held by Chandigarh University for admission to various undergraduate and postgraduate courses offered by the university.

-• CUET-Calicut University entrance exam is administered to grant admission to the graduate programs.
-It is an entrance exam mainly conducted for the PG courses.
+• CUET – The Calicut University entrance exam is conducted to grant admission to graduate programs, mainly for PG courses.

 Cyber Security Application Process